 There’s tons to be done and every step of the complex operation is overseen by the matriarch.
 Everyone’s put to work — be caught with idle hands at your own risk.
 And the heady scent that fills the air!
 There’s the smell from chilies and shrimp paste frying in hot oil; sate lilit (skewers of spiced pork mince) and babi guling (whole roasted suckling pig) grilling on wood fire; pounding of aromatics like lemongrass and ginger for lawar (a mixture of pork, vegetables, spices and herbs).
 Surely, the gods salivate at the thought of the feast that will be bestowed on them the next day.
 I know the mortals definitely look forward to the coma-inducing amount of food they get to eat

 THE BIG DAY

-The flurry of preparations culminates in Galungan on December 26, where endless streams of people walk through the village to bring offerings to the temples.
+Bali culture comes alive in a flurry of preparations and culminates in Galungan on December 26, where endless streams of people walk through the village to bring offerings to the temples.
 It’s an introspective moment in the temple as locals pray and receive holy water.
 Don’t be scared to enter the temples on Galungan.
 They will be crowded for sure, but as long as you wear a sarong and a sash (and cover your shoulders), you will be welcome.
 “We feel so honored that you wish to show respect to our gods,” says Wayan.
 “I have often shared my incense and flowers with foreigners, and showed them how to pray.”